cjdaly/Show2-Eboogaloo/README.md

     ./show2.sh -T/dev/ttyUSB1 +hello fg3 '+ world'

 ### Arduino action

-When the Show2 resets, the message `Hello ODROID-SHOW!` is briefly displayed along with a version.
-If the version says **`v1.6`**, then great!
-(That is the same version I am currently running.)

 The `setup.xml` script clones the hardkernel [ODROID-SHOW](https://github.com/hardkernel/ODROID-SHOW) repo to the home directory and does a `git checkout` to the version mentioned above.
 Inside the `ODROID-SHOW` repo is the Arduino sketch (`~/ODROID-SHOW/show_main/show_main.ino`) that serves as the Show2 firmware.